tradingview/charting-library-tutorial/documentation/integration.md

 ## Creating a mock of the datafeed

-Now you are one step away from being able to start your implementaion.
-Let's create a datafeed that writes a message to the console when any method is called.
-In the next part of the tutorial we'll implement all of these methods, but now you can copy this code to [datafeed.js](../src/datafeed.js), go to the chart folder and try to run the implementation using `npx serve`.
+Now you are only one step away from being able to start your implementation.
+Let's create datafeed that writes a message to the console when any method is called.
+In the next part of the tutorial we'll implement all of these methods, but for now you can copy this code to [datafeed.js](../src/datafeed.js), go to the chart folder and try to run the implementation using `npx serve`.

 ```javascript
 export default {